bradietilley/pest-stories/docs/stories/users-acting-as.md

 By default, the `->user()` method is synonymous with `auth()->login()` when `Illuminate\Contracts\Auth\Authenticatable` is provided, or `auth()->logout()` when `null` is provided.

-If you have a custom authentication system, or deal with multiple authentication systems (e.g. session for one API, passport for another) then you may replace the authentication system used by StoryBoard.
-This can be done via the `actingAs()` static method.
+However if you have a custom authentication system, or deal with multiple authentication systems (e.g. session for one API, passport for another) then you may replace the authentication system used by StoryBoard whenever suits you.
+This can be done via the `Story::actingAs()` method.

 Example: